Urban95

 Better planning and design that incorporates the experience of babies, toddlers and their caregivers helps children thrive and become healthier and empowers caregivers; it also carries benefits for other members of a city’s population characterised by limited range and unhurried pace, such as disabled and elderly people.
 Such family-centred urban planning and design is not only about building more playgrounds.
 Families are disproportionately challenged by poor public transport, as well as food, healthcare and childcare ‘deserts’.

-- Healthy environments with safe levels of air quality and low noise pollution
+- Public space: Places such as streets, parks, sidewalks, plazas and playgrounds should be safe, accessible, comfortable, healthy and stimulating for babies, toddlers and their caregivers.
+Healthy environments with safe levels of air quality and low noise pollution

 Additionally, family-friendly urban planning and design can also increase a city’s climate resilience, carry enormous economic and other benefits, and offer a platform for investment that tends to unite political forces.